 During the Jurassic and Cretaceous Periods between about 200 and 65 million years ago, Oxfordshire lay under a relatively shallow and warm sea full of coral growth and other animal life.
 Sea levels rose and fell during this time and about 110 million years ago the area was flooded with sandy sediments known as Greensand.
 The deep sedimentary deposits of limestone, sands and gravels left behind as the continent rose and drifted northwards are highly sort after by the building, construction, landscaping, decorative and leisure markets.
 The deposits around Faringdon are untypically thick with approximately 20 metres of sponge gravels overlain by 30 metres of coarse sand.

-There were also two ‘Gravel Pits’ in the area just beyond where the school is now up Fernham Road.
+There were also two ‘Gravel Pits’ in the area just beyond where the secondary school is now up Fernham Road.
 They had been freely used by the residents of the town as a land-fill site since the 1930s.
 The area was left derelict for many years and eventually built over around 2010 to become the Fernham Gate housing development, with some houses actually in the steep-sided hole of one of the the pits that had not been filled in.
-Another up Sandhill Lane called ‘Faringdon Pit’ was still in use until recently by Rogers Concrete Ltd. A small ‘Gravel Pit’ off Coxwell Road has now disappeared under the Coleshill Drive housing estate.
-Among others, shown on a larger map, are an ‘Old Sand Pit’ before the bypass up the Stanford Road and an ‘Old Quarry’ off the London Road opposite Sudbury House.
+Another up Sandhill Lane called ‘Faringdon Pit’ was still in use until recently by Rogers Concrete Ltd (more below).
+A small ‘Gravel Pit’ off Coxwell Road has now disappeared under the Coleshill Drive housing estate.
+Further to the north off the Stanford Road, there was an ‘Old Sand Pit’ now the Faringdon Sports Park.
+Off map to the north is an ‘Old Quarry’ on the London Road opposite Sudbury House.

 Enforcement action was taken against Grundon Sand & Gravel Ltd, the current owners of the quarry, in 2016 when they repeatedly failed to comply with planning conditions to restore the site to its original agricultural use.
 The restoration required recreating a fertile soil bed in the quarry base using the original topsoil, and preserving the fossil-rich walls and naturalised plant and wildlife.
 The site Is designated as a ‘Site of Special Scientific Interest’ for its unique fossil records.
 It is known to contain a very rich and unusual assemblage of over 150 species of fossils, including rare sponges, many of which are known to occur only at Faringdon.
 It also has fossil reptiles – turtles, ichthyosaurs, plesiosaurs and crocodiles.
 The mature ponds at the base of the quarry, rare habitats known to contain great crested newts, have since been filled in, and vegetation stripped.
 The base of the quarry has now been completely levelled and grassed over, with one small pond at the side.
 Faringdon Town Council’s neighbourhood plan has earmarked the area for industrial use as a business park.
 Currently, in 2020 there are cows grazing on it (photo).

 Bowling Green Quarry is located on the A417 Stanford Road a few miles south of Faringdon and has a range of operations and products.
 The quarry produces a dry-screened sand plus several grades of crushed or screened rock.
 The quarry also offers a tipping operation for inert materials.